 When we’ve made our own in the past, we just grab a pack of magnets from Amazon, design something on the Cricut, and voila!
-Pumpkins, bats, witch hats, and mickey heads are all easy shapes anyone can master and will add a bit of spooky spirit to your door with little effort.
-And if you show up unprepared, never fear because the gift shops onboard usually have a few options to choose from as well!
+Pumpkins, bats, witch hats, and mickey heads are all easy shapes anyone can master.
+And will add a bit of spooky spirit to your door with little effort.
+And if you show up unprepared, never fear.
+Because the gift shops onboard usually have a few options to choose from as well!

 Dress Up for your Halloween on The High Seas Cruise

 Even if dressing up for Halloween isn’t your thing, something simple will do.
 Most families and even adults traveling without children will be dressed up.
-If costumes aren’t your thing, Halloween shirts, hats, or something as simple light-up necklaces will work!
+If costumes aren’t your thing, Halloween shirts, hats, or something as simple as light-up necklaces will work!
 I feel like every Halloween event I’ve ever been to either on land or at sea, I always hear people say they wish they would have dressed up.
 So just do it!